 Chore charts are great but if you’re like me I lack the consistency to keep up with them.

-This is the BEST and EASIEST way that I have found to get your kids to do their chores this summer!
+This is the BEST and EASIEST way that I have found to get your kids to do their chores!

 Change it up based on what chores you need done each day.